Richard-Sti/PecVelCov.jl/README.md

 ## About

-Code to calculate the covariance matrix of line-of-sight peculiar velocities assuming $\Lambda$CDM linear gravity.
+Code to calculate the covariance matrix of line-of-sight peculiar velocities assuming LCDM linear gravity.

 ## Installation